Astrological Winds

 - Earth & Sky Calendar

-Venus has re-appeared as an evening star bright at nightfall in the west and will remain an evening star through October
+Venus is an evening star bright at nightfall in the west rising higher and higher each night and will remain an evening star through October setting later and later in the evening as the month goes along.

-Jupiter is bright rising in the eastern sky at nightfall locally near the Twins, Castor and Pollux in Gemini and is visible all night long as the brightest body in the night sky
+Jupiter is bright overhead at nightfall locally between the Twins, Castor and Pollux, and Alhena the heel, right in the middle of Gemini and is visible until early morning hours as the brightest body in the night sky

 Copyright © 2024 Astrological Winds - All Rights Reserved.